gde-alme/inception/README.md

 ##  📢  Introduction

-Inception is a robust project that leverages the power of Docker to seamlessly integrate Nginx and MariaDB.
-Whether you're looking to set up a web server or a database, Inception has got you covered.
+Inception is a robust project that leverages the power of Docker to seamlessly integrate Nginx, MariaDB and wordpress.

 ---

 ## 📚  Features

-- **Docker Integration**: Easily manage multiple containers with Docker Compose.
+- **Nginx**: Pre-configured Nginx with SSL support.
-- **Nginx Setup**: Pre-configured Nginx with SSL support.
+- **MariaDB**: Dockerized MariaDB database.
-- **MariaDB Configuration**: Dockerized MariaDB with initialization scripts.
+- **Wordpress**:

 ---